jessepav/lacygoill-wiki-backup/admin/process.md

     $ ps aux --sort -rss | head -n11
                     │
-                    └ print the processes in a DEcreasing order
+                    └ print the processes in a descending order

-                      by default, or with a `+` sign, the processes would be displayed in an INcreasing order
+                      by default, or with a `+` sign, the processes would be displayed in an ascending order

 ##
 ## What do the numbers in the TIME column mean?